ekspla/Douglas-Peucker_N/README.md

 ## Introduction
 This is a faster algorithm to reduce size of a track as compared to [simplify--crosstrack in gpsbabel](https://www.gpsbabel.org/htmldoc-1.8.0/filter_simplify.html).
-I found it useful for processing tracks/routes before installing them into a small navigation devices.
+I found it useful for processing tracks/routes before installing them into small navigation devices.

 Processing time was measured using my core i5 (gen4) PC with CPython 3.9 and compared with those of gpsbabel.
 It took less than 1 sec to reduce 78252 of trackpoints ([a sample file in 330k's web site](https://github.com/330k/gpx_tools)) to 2000 points, surprisingly faster than 23 sec with gpsbabel.